StefanoBlando/Machine-Learning/README.md

 1. Clone this repository
 2. Navigate to the project directory of interest
-3. Run the setup.R file first to install dependencies and load data
+3. Run the data_processing.R file first to install dependencies and load data
 4. Run the individual analysis files

 ## Key Findings